 Dear [COUNCIL MEMBER NAME],

-My name is [YOUR NAME] and I am an enrolled member of the Lumbee Tribe from [YOUR DISTRICT], which you represent on the Tribal Council.
-I am writing respectfully as your constituent.
+My name is [YOUR NAME] and I am an enrolled member of the Lumbee Tribe from [YOUR DISTRICT] - the district you were elected to represent.
+I am writing to you respectfully but urgently, and I am asking you to read this letter carefully.

-1. Request that Chairman Lowery provide a full public accounting of this transaction before the June 23 vote — including who owns Western Agricultural Holdings, who authorized the purchase, and why our tribe paid $3.6 million more than the market price.
+5. Will you demand that Chairman Lowery publicly answer who owns Western Agricultural Holdings, who authorized the purchase, and why our tribe paid $3.6 million more than the market price?

 About the need for a better amendment with real oversight